ta5578/jsonlib/README.md

 * All parsing errors throw `json::parse_exception`s.
 * All library functions live within the `json` namespace.
 * See the `example` section below for an example of parsing JSON and getting values out of the DOM.
 For more complete examples, visit the `tests.cpp` file.

+### No third party dependencies
+* The library only depends on the C++14 standard library implementation for your system.

 ## Example
 ```